gostevedore/stevedore/README.md

 EOF
 ```

-The builder is already defined.
+To confirm that the builder is already available, use the following command:
 ```sh
 / $ cd /docker
 /docker $ stevedore get builders